gophernoob/ex/README.md

-# ex
+# go_ex
-Examples and experiments
+Examples and experiments in Go.